openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

     }
   }

-Corosync usually uses multicast UDP transport and sets "redundant ring" for communication.
+Corosync usually uses multicast UDP transport and sets up a "redundant ring" for communication.
 Currently Fuel deploys controllers with one redundant ring.
 Each ring has it’s own multicast address and bind net address that specifies on which interface Corosync should join corresponding multicast group.
 Fuel uses default Corosync configuration, which can also be altered in Fuel manifests.

 .. seealso:: ``man corosync.conf`` or Corosync documentation at http://clusterlabs.org/doc/ if you want to know how to tune installation